chinmay97531/ShodhAI/README.md

 # ShodhAI

-ShodhAI is a full-stack programming contest prototype that combines a Spring Boot backend with a Next.js frontend.
+ShodhAI is full-stack programming contest prototype that combines a Spring Boot backend with a Next.js frontend.
 The backend exposes REST APIs for managing contests and powering a live code judge, while the frontend delivers an interactive contest experience with live polling for submissions and the